 We believe our strategies effectively leverage our human and capital assets and will result in measurable growth of our business.
-Since 2011, we have successfully:
+Since 2012, we have successfully:

-- Increased prescription product sales through a combination of market share gains on existing products and new product launches, including Methazolamide, Etodolac, Propafenone, Vancomycin, Oxycodone oral solution, Nimodipine, and Flecainide. - · Acquired the New Drug Applications ("NDA") for and began marketing Reglan, Lithobid, and Vancocin. - · Filed six Abbreviated New Drug Applications ("ANDAs"). - · Increased our product pipeline, through development, partnership, and acquisition, to 85 total products. - · Closed a public offering of common stock, netting \$46.7 million. - · Closed a public offering of \$143.8 million of convertible debt, with simultaneous bond hedge and warrant transactions. - · Acquired NDAs for Testosterone 1% Gel, Corticotropin, and Corticotropin-Zinc.
+- · Increased prescription product sales through a combination of market share gains on existing products and new product launches. - · Acquired the New Drug Applications ("NDA") for and began marketing Lithobid, Vancocin, and Inderal LA. - · Filed five Abbreviated New Drug Applications ("ANDAs"). - · Increased our product pipeline, through development, partnership, and acquisition, to 78 total products. - · Closed a public offering of common stock, netting \$46.7 million. - · Closed a public offering of \$143.8 million of convertible debt, with simultaneous bond hedge and warrant transactions. - Acquired the NDAs for Corticotropin and Corticotropin Zinc in January 2016; have since assembled a Corticotropin re-commercialization team of scientists, established a laboratory exclusively for Corticotropin analytical method development, contracted with an accomplished contract manufacturer, and initiated manufacturing of Corticotropin active pharmaceutical ingredient.